Wild spring storm pounds New England with thundersnow, strong winds

 The systems herald an unseasonably cool pattern that’s set to linger into at least the middle of next week.

 Winter storm warnings are up in Massachusetts, southeastern Vermont, most of New Hampshire and western Maine.
-Accumulations of four to 10 inches are likely, and will be highly elevation dependent.
+Accumulations of 4 to 10 inches are likely, and will be highly elevation-dependent.
 That’s why the Berkshires and Worcester Hills were expecting a full-fledged winter storm, while the Connecticut River Valley and Blackstone Valley in Massachusetts should escape with a comparatively modest snowfall.

 The National Weather Service warned the weight of the wet snow could cause tree limbs to snap and power outages.